openrisc/openrisc.github.io/software.md

 of you having to go and download tarballs and run `./configure && make && make install` and chase down build failures you have an nice tool to do it all for you.

-Buildroot supports building and packaging applications for linux using uClibc-ng.
+Buildroot supports building and packaging applications for Linux using uClibc-ng.

 ### OpenADK

-The [OpenADK](https://openadk.org) project comes from the maintainers of `uClibc-ng` and is also a embedded linux construction kit.
+The [OpenADK](https://openadk.org) project comes from the maintainers of `uClibc-ng` and is also a embedded Linux construction kit.
 The team is active in the OpenRISC community so you can expect good support.

 It supports both musl and uClibc-ng.